 The rules for non-EU businesses are similar to those for EU businesses.
 Persons that carry out businesses outside the EU and supply no good or services in Ireland may claim repayment of Irish VAT on most business purchases in Ireland if they provide written proof of economic activity issued by the competent authority of their country of residence to the Irish Revenue.
-Application for repayment by VAT-registered traders established outside the EU (under the 13th EU VAT Directive) can be made on Form VAT 60OEC.
+In addition, the goods and services giving rise to the claim must be goods and services in respect of which tax would be deductible if the claimant's business was carried on in Ireland.
+They must not include goods for supply within Ireland or motor vehicles for hiring out for use within Ireland.
+The business for which the goods and services were purchased must be a business which would be taxable if carried on in Ireland.
+Application for repayment by VAT-registered traders established outside the EU (under the 13th EU VAT Directive) can be made on Form VAT 600EC.